Trump says right-wing activist Charlie Kirk has died after shooting

 Charlie Kirk, a right-wing activist and an ally of President Trump, died after a shooting at an outdoor speaking event at Utah Valley University on Wednesday, according to Kirk's organization Turning Point USA and Trump.

+On Wednesday evening, FBI director Kash Patel said on X that a person of interest was released after being interviewed by law enforcement.
+Another person, who was detained at the event and videos of him circulated online, also did not match the shooter's description, authorities said.

+"Our investigation continues and we will continue to release information in interest of transparency," he said.

-At a press conference on Wednesday, Utah Governor Spencer Cox called Kirk's death a "political assassination."
+At a press conference earlier on Wednesday, Utah Governor Spencer Cox called Kirk's death a "political assassination."

 "This is a dark day for our state.
 It's a tragic day for our nation," he said.